djsaikrishna/status-page/README.md

-# status-page
+# Status Page
-Status Page for me
+The status page is written in pure JS/HTML/CSS.
+Self-hosted on GitHub Pages and GitHub Actions